vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_command_flow.md

 ## VkCommandBuffer

-All commands for gpu get recorded in a VkCommandBuffer.
-All of the functions that will execute gpu work wont do anything until the command buffer is submitted to the GPU.
+All commands for GPU get recorded in a VkCommandBuffer.
+All of the functions that will execute GPU work won't do anything until the command buffer is submitted to the GPU.

 Command buffers start in the Ready state.
 When in the Ready state, you can call `vkBeginCommandBuffer()` to put it into the Recording state.
 Now you can start inputting commands into it with `vkCmdXXXXX` functions.
 Once you are done, call `vkEndCommandBuffer()` to finish the recording the commands and put it in the Executable state where it is ready to be submitted into the GPU.

 To submit the command buffer, you call `vkQueueSubmit()`, using both the command and the queue to submit into. `vkQueueSubmit` also accepts submitting multiple command buffers together.
 Any command buffer that is submitted is put in the Pending state.

-Once a command buffer has been submitted, its still "alive", and being consumed by the GPU, at this point it is NOT safe to reset the command buffer yet.
+Once a command buffer has been submitted, it's still "alive", and being consumed by the GPU, at this point it is NOT safe to reset the command buffer yet.
 You need to make sure that the GPU has finished executing all of the commands from that command buffer until you can reset it and reuse.

 To reset a command buffer, you use `vkResetCommandBuffer()`.